kogecoo/dl4j-examples-scala/README.md

 Every examples in this demonstration directly calls Java APIs of DL4J.
-If you want to write codes in the scala manner strongly, you should consider to use [deeplearning4s](https://github.com/deeplearning4j/deeplearning4s).
+If you strongly want to write codes in the scala manner, you should consider to use [deeplearning4s](https://github.com/deeplearning4j/deeplearning4s).